One thing is certain, normal life as we know it has changed. These are unprecedented times.

 Everyone is providing a ton of free content right now.
 While this is incredibly generous of those concerned, it can get overwhelming.
 So, pick just a handful of resources you want to refer to and ignore the rest.

-Use online video conferencing tool such as Zoom, Google Hangouts or apps like Houseparty to have face-to-face conversations with friends and family, colleagues and customers.
+Use online video conferencing tool such as Zoom to have face-to-face conversations with friends and family, colleagues and customers.
 Voice messaging tools like Voxer are also useful for sending voice messages.

 Thankfully, in this day and age, despite the social distancing restrictions, we can still remain connected with others